Date of Award

 The following research delves into the history of the Lebanese community in an effort to explain how the distinct food practices found in Waterville relate to the specific Lebanese identity located there.
 Focusing primarily on the time period between the 1920s and 1960s, the roots of today’s Lebanese identity and its strong connections to food will be investigated.

 assimilation, Americanization, immigrants, ethnic cuisine

 Recommended Citationde Klerk, Miles, "Kibbee, Community and Culture: Lebanese Food and Identity in Waterville" (2013).
-Student Scholarship in Jewish Studies.
+Senior Scholars Papers in Jewish Studies.
 Paper 2.